readthedocs-examples/example-mkdocs-basic/README.md

 [![Documentation Status](https://readthedocs.org/projects/example-mkdocs-basic/badge/?version=latest)](https://example-mkdocs-basic.readthedocs.io/en/latest/?badge=latest)

-This example shows the an integration of a basic MkDocs project with Read the Docs.
-You\'re encouraged to view it to get inspiration and copy & paste from the files in the source code.
+This example shows a basic MkDocs project with Read the Docs.
+You're encouraged to view it to get inspiration and copy & paste from the files in the source code.
 If you are using Read the Docs for the first time, have a look at the official [Read the Docs Tutorial](https://docs.readthedocs.io/en/stable/tutorial/index.html).

 📚 [docs/](https://github.com/readthedocs-examples/example-mkdocs-basic/blob/main/docs/)<br>
 A basic MkDocs project lives in `docs/`, it was generated using MkDocs defaults.
 All the `*.md` make up sections in the documentation.